Sylius/Sylius/docs/book/promotions.rst

 * **Nth Order** - checks if this is for example the second order made by the customer,
 * **Shipping Country** - checks if the order's shipping address is in a given country.

-How to create a new Rule programmatically?
+How to create a new PromotionRule programmatically?
-''''''''''''''''''''''''''''''''''''''''''
+'''''''''''''''''''''''''''''''''''''''''''''''''''

-Creating a **Rule** is really simple since we have the `RuleFactory <https://github.com/Sylius/Sylius/blob/master/src/Sylius/Component/Core/Factory/RuleFactory.php>`_.
+Creating a **PromotionRule** is really simple since we have the `PromotionRuleFactory <https://github.com/Sylius/Sylius/blob/master/src/Sylius/Component/Core/Factory/PromotionRuleFactory.php>`_.
 It has dedicated methods for creating all types of rules available by default.

 In the example you can see how to create a simple Cart Quantity rule.
 It will check if there are at least 5 items in the cart.

 .. code-block:: php

-   /** @var RuleFactoryInterface $ruleFactory */
+   /** @var PromotionRuleFactoryInterface $ruleFactory */
    $ruleFactory = $this->container->get('sylius.factory.promotion_rule');

    $quantityRule = $ruleFactory->createCartQuantity('5');